WALK IN BALANCE | ALEXANDER TECHNIQUE CENTER

 Ultimately, the goal is to help you return to the driver's seat of your own body, where you have the freedom to choose how you want to show up in your everyday life.
 This is the beginning of holistic posture training—a learning process that empowers you to find ease, comfort, and control over your body.

 If you’re ready to start sorting out your posture and feel better in your own skin, I’m here to help.
-For more about this topic download my FREE E-BOOK You're Designed for Freedom or book a complementary call with me here to find out how I can help you to unravel the patterns that keep you stuck so you can find a new way forward.
+For more about this topic download my FREE E-BOOK POSTURE AWARENESS GUIDE, or book a complementary call with me here to find out how I can help you to unravel the patterns that keep you stuck so you can find a new way forward.

 The Power of Body Awareness in Transforming Daily Life